jklenzing/solar_index/README.md

   * EUV spectra (0.5-194.5 nm) from TIMED/SEE (http://lasp.colorado.edu/home/see/data/)
   * Integrated power of EUV from 5-105 nm (S.power['all'])

+The alpha version was developed as a "proof-of-concept" for comparing the day- to-day variability of commonly used solar indices with measured EUV spectra for use in driving upper atmospheric models.

-The alpha version of this code (in development) will reorganize using pysat to allow the indices to be updated rather than hard-coded.
+The beta version of this code (in development) will reorganize using pysat to allow the indices to be updated rather than hard-coded.
 Additionally, more proxies will be added.
 Please contact the code author regarding questions.